- How is the CMA President selected?

 Candidates for the position of CMA President-elect may be nominated in two different ways:

 - The CMA presidency is rotated geographically each year.
-This year, a call for nominations for the President-elect nominee position will be issued by the CMA to Yukon members on Oct.
+This year, a call for nominations for the President-elect nominee position was issued by the CMA to Yukon members on Oct.
 30, 2019.

 Yukon members will present a nominee, whom they have chosen through an election, at the CMA General Council meeting in August 2020 to become CMA President-elect.
 If Yukon’s choice is ratified, that person will become CMA President in 2021.